shashankbrgowda/ensembl-search-ui/README.md

 npm install
 ```

-Run the app (Make sure the backend is running http://localhost:8000)
+Run the app (Make sure the backend is running on http://localhost:8000)
 ```
 npm run dev
 ```